dcschreck/bloc-jams/README.md

 ## Specs

-This version of Bloc-Jams is built with JavaScript, jQuery, HTML and CSS.
-A refactored version of this app made with AngularJS instead of jQuery can be found [by clicking this link](https://github.com/dcschreck/bloc-jams-angularjs).
+This version of Rock On!! is built with JavaScript, jQuery, HTML and CSS.
+A refactored version of this app made with AngularJS instead of jQuery can be found [by clicking this link](https://github.com/dcschreck/rock-on).